medic/horticulturalist/README.md

 # Options

-	--bootstrap
+	--bootstrap[=buildname]
-		Download the latest master build and deploy to the local db at startup.
+		Download the latest master (or specified) build and deploy to the local db at startup.